Serenity Prayer: History

 In June 1941, the prayer was published in an obituary in the New York Herald Tribune, and from here became known by the first Alcoholics Anonymous group.
 The organisation embraced it and spread it widely.
-It was initially known within the group as "The AA prayer", but by the late 1940s, was known as "the serenity prayer."
+It was initially known within the group as "the AA prayer", but by the late 1940s, it was known as "the serenity prayer".

 Niebuhr presented it in a 1943 sermon at Heath Evangelical Union Church in Heath, Massachusetts.
 Niebuhr's wife and daughter would later say this was when they understood the prayer was first written and used.
 It then also appeared in a sermon of Niebuhr's in the 1944 A Book of Prayers and Services for the Armed Forces, and was printed on cards for American soldiers in WWII.
 From January 1944, Niebuhr began being cited as the source of the prayer in newspaper articles.

 Niebuhr also published it in a magazine column in 1951.
 By this stage, the prayer had become commonly quoted as:

 God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.

 In 1962, Hallmark began using the prayer in its graduation cards, crediting Niebuhr, and in the 1970s they also produced a wall plaque.
 Posters and household ornaments were produced by others without attribution.

-Rhetorician William FitzGerald believes Wygal wrote the prayer, arguing sexism as the reason for misattribution.
-Quotation researcher Fred Shapiro has alternated in his conclusions over time.
-In 2021's The New Yale Book of Quotations, and in his discussion of it, says Wygal "was the author of the earliest known occurrence".
+Rhetorician William FitzGerald believes Wygal wrote the prayer, arguing that sexism is the reason for the misattribution.
+Quotation researcher Fred R. Shapiro has alternated in his conclusions over time.
+In his 2021 revision of the Yale Book of Quotations and in his discussion of it, he says Wygal "was the author of the earliest known occurrence".